PEOPLE helping each other -- No AI, no cost, no reg'n, no damn popups

 RDI - Kzn, South Africa

-A. oven cleaner this on eBay or Amazon [affil links] will remove the anodized coating.
-But it's very caustic, nasty stuff very capable of blinding you, burning you, or leaving you with aching lungs.
-And you would be using it for a purpose for which it was not intended, which makes it all the more dangerous and more demanding of the proper personnel protective equipment.
+A. Oven cleaner this on eBay or Amazon [affil links] will remove the anodized coating but it's caustic, nasty stuff able to blinding you, burn you, or leave you with aching lungs.
 Oven cleaner also attacks the aluminum, so you need to leave it on only for the right length of time.
 Then you need to buff and clearcoat.
 As Michael implies, if it's worth doing it's probably worth sending to an anodizing shop.

 One thing that might be worth a try instead is Everbrite [a finishing.com supporting advertiser].
 The general guideline is that if it doesn't look good when wet, this won't help.
-But if it looks good wet (due to the leveling effect of the water), Everbrite can make it look pretty much like that.
+But if it looks good when wet (due to the leveling effect of the water compared to the rough surface of aged aluminum), Everbrite may be able make it look pretty much like that.

 Ted Mooney, finishing.com